scalameta/scalameta/CONTRIBUTING.md

 The exact test command to run tests depends on what you are working on:

-- `testsJVM/test`: run fast unit tests for both syntactic and semantic APIs.
+- `testsJVM/test`: run all parser tests
-- `testsJVM/slow:test`: run slow integration tests for semantic APIs.
+- `testsSemanticdb/test`: run integration tests for semantic APIs.
-- `testsJVM/all:test`: run all tests, both fast and slow.

 Tips to make your edit/test/debug workflow as productive as possible: